 The August EP634 include call and music controls built into the side.
 As you can tell by the picture, they’re rather small, so if you have a larger than average head, they might be a bit uncomfortable.
-The sound quality is fairly well balanced, but nothing too impressive overall.
-They currently cost just under $25.Check Current Price on Amazon
+The sound quality is fairly well balanced overall, but their best

 iFrogz EarPollution Throwbax II Headphones, Taupe

 As an even more budget option than the August EP634, the iFrogz EarPollution Throwbax II feature 40mm drivers, a foldable design for easier carrying and storing, and a convenient tangle-free flat cord.
 They have a frequency response of 20 Hz to 20 kHz, and 32 ohms impedance.
 Sound quality on the iFrogz is quite good for the price, but don’t expect them to replace a $200 pair of Sennheisers.
 They offer very good value for something in the $20 range though.Check Current Price on Amazon